-A color space defines the limits of color gamut, gamma and white point for a video standard.
-All video is intended to be delivered and watched on some kind of display.
+A color space defines the limits of color gamut, gamma and white point for a particular video standard.
+All video is intended to be delivered and watched on some kind of display device.
+This could be a television, PC or laptop display, tablet, phone, cinema projector, or HDR television.
 How your video content will be consumed determines the color space you need to work in and deliver.

-While HDR is sexy and more 4K HDR ready TV’s are being sold around the world, HDR monitoring is out of reach for most of us.
-So for now, I’m going to introduce you to the common video color spaces you’ll use for the web, mobile screens and SDR television.
+While HDR is sexy and more 4K HDR ready TV’s are being sold around the world, reference grade HDR monitoring is out of reach for most of us.
+So for now, I’m going to introduce you to the common video color space you’ll use for the web, mobile screens and SDR television.

 Common Video Color Spaces

 For the most part you only need to be concerned with one color space, and that’s the standard HDTV Rec.
 709, or BT.
 709.

 sRGB is a color space originally created for CRT computer monitors, graphics and print.
 It is almost identical to the Rec.
 709 video color space.
 It’s based on the same primaries and has basically the same gamut as Rec 709. sRGB has a non-linear gamma in order to approximate the response of CRT display technology.

 sRGB is still the standard for computer imaging, most consumer to mid level photo cameras and home printers.
 For professional printing and pre-press purposes Adobe RGB is often used which has an extended gamut that can be reproduced with professional CMYK printing. sRGB doesn’t have much to do with video, except to know that Rec.
 709 video will look fine on a sRGB computer display.

 Rec.
 709 is the recognized standard video color space for HDTV with a gamut almost identical to sRGB.